-Steve is a Mathematics Teacher at Cowra High School, a medium sized rural high school in Central West NSW, where he has taught for over 25 years.
-He has also taught gifted and talented students online through xsel and Aurora College.
+Steve is a Mathematics Teacher, teaching at Cowra High School for 30 years, and now mainly working from home creating Mathematics resources but also teaching Extension 2 online with Mount View High School.
+He has also taught gifted and talented students online through xsel and Aurora College and is a Senior Marker for the Extension 2 HSC.

 He has a particular love and passion for Mathematics Extension 2, writing this textbook and the 1000 Extension 2 Revision Questions - see howardmathematics.com.
 Both the textbook and revision questions are completely free, although students may like to sign up to his course that includes fully recorded lessons that cover the entire Extension 2 course, including fully recorded solutions to every question in the textbook.
 Much cheaper than tutoring!
+See stevehoward.tta.edu.au for more information.

-In his spare time Steve writes commercial online professional development courses for teachers covering the new Mathematics Advanced, Extension 1 and 2 syllabuses through TTA.
-The online courses for teachers cover this material in much greater depth and include hundreds of recorded examples.
-For the courses currently offered see https://ttacreativemarketi.wixsite.com/stevehowardtta
+Steve writes commercial online professional development courses for teachers covering the Senior Mathematics courses through TTA.
+The online courses for teachers cover this material in much greater depth and include thousands of recorded examples.
+For the courses currently offered see stevehoward.tta.edu.au.
+He also writes the Trial HSCs and Year 11 Final Exam papers for TTA, available.